Dean-J-K-James/dean-j-k-james.github.io/application/application/blog/contents/entity-component-system/article.md

 ![Our Example Game Using OOP](%CNTNT%/figure2.png)
 > **Figure 2** - Our Example Game Using OOP

+Let's implement this inheritence diagram using OOP.
 We define a class, `GameObject` which contains all the functionality and data that is common between our features.
 This class could look something like this:

     class GameObject
     {